 Do You Take Insurance?

-At this time I do not take insurance, but I can provide a Superbill for you to submit to your insurance company for potential reimbursement.
+I am currently in network with Cigna and Aetna.
+I am also an out-of-network provider and can provide a Superbill upon request.
 I believe everyone deserves the services of a registered dietitian nutritionist, so I can provide a sliding scale to those who qualify.